hinault/Workshop-BotFramework/README.md

 Open the Bots/EchoBot.cs.
 Update the OnMembersAddedAsync method, replace the text Hello and Welcome! with the following text:

 ```
 "Hi!
-I'm a restaurant assistant bot.
-I can add help you with your reservation."
+I'm a AI Bootcamp assistant bot.
+I can help you with your registration."
 ```

 ## Deploy your bot